microsoft/appcenter-sdk-android/README.md

     Analytics.trackEvent("Video clicked");
     ```

-* **Enable or disable the Analytics service:**  You can change the enabled state of the Analytics service at runtime by calling the `Analytics.setEnabled()` method.
+* **Enable or disable Analytics:**  You can change the enabled state of the Analytics service at runtime by calling the `Analytics.setEnabled()` method.
 If you disable it, the SDK will not collect any more analytics information for the app.
 To re-enable it, pass `true` as a parameter in the same method.

     ```Java
     Analytics.setEnabled(false);